elguion/analytics_002/README.md

 # analytics_002
-A repository of some analytic projects
+A repository of some PERSONAL ML/AI projects